spidasoftware/format/README.md

 A few requirements of the additional formatters you add:

-   * That formatter that you add must take a file to format as the last argument on the command-line.
+   * The formatter that you add must take a file to format as the last argument on the command-line.
    * The formatters located in the hashBang.cfg file will only be used on files that have no file extension.
    * When adding to the extension.cfg file, make sure you do not include the "." with the extension.
    * Do not add any comments to the hashBang.cfg file.